gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-specification.md

 - `available-at`: optional.
 Information about where the metadata and files of this variant are available.
 - `dependencies`: optional.
 When missing the variant is assumed to have no dependencies.
 Must not be present when `available-at` is present.
 - `files`: optional.
 When missing the variant is assumed to have no files.
 Must not be present when `available-at` is present.
+- `capabilities`: optional.
+When missing the variant is assumed to declared no specific capability.

 ### `attributes` value

 This value must contain an object with a value for each attribute.
 The attribute value must be a string or boolean.

+### `capabilities` value

+This valud must contain an array of 0 or more capabilities.
+Each capability is an object consisting of the mandatory following values:

+- `group`: The group of the capability.
+A string.
+- `name`: The name of the capability.
+A string.
+- `version`: The name of the capability.
+A string.

 #### Standard attributes